 Skip to contents

-phint_squash() and datetime_squash() merge overlapping or adjacent intervals into a minimal set of non-overlapping, non-adjacent time spans.
+phint_squash() and datetime_squash() merge overlapping or adjacent intervals into a single <phinterval> element containing a minimal set of non-overlapping, non-adjacent time spans.

 Usage